mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 -	The remaining data includes:
 Diameter (nm), and Frequency (%)

-The data in this file is for investigating the size of nanoparticles.
+The data in this file is used to investigate the size of nanoparticles.

 #### **2. Hemolytic Toxicity Data:**
 File's name: `Hemolytic toxicity.csv`